|

 This

-page serves as a Memorial to our former K-9 Officer Gorro.
+page serves as a Memorial to our former Police Service Dog (PSD) Gorro.
 Gorro was

 a German Sheppard trained in drug detection.
 Gorro was born, raised